thanhqtran/agent-based-models/README.md

 # agent-based-models
-Collection of agent-based computational models in Python
+A collection of agent-based computational models in Python